 photo by V Babida

 As a teaching artist, public speaker, and community collaborator, Heidi has worked with Bellevue Arts Museum, Gage Academy, The Feels Foundation, Tacoma Sunday Market, Seattle Public Schools, North Seattle College, Velocity Dance Center, and On The Boards.
-Heidi is a founding member and Co-Artistic Director for the QT arts collective House of Kilig (HoK) where she collaborates as a costume designer and installation artist.
+Heidi is a founding member and Co-Artistic Director for the QT arts collective House of Kilig where she collaborates as a costume designer and installation artist.

-HGA in the art studio.
+HGA in her art studio.

 Heidi sitting in front of their tapestry paruparo-paruparo-paruparo